Burn Injuries: First Aid and When to Visit a Trauma Center

 - Monitor breathing and pulse in case of shock.

-When to Visit a Trauma Center
+When to Visit a Trauma Center in Indore

 Some burns need specialized care that only a trauma center or burn unit can provide.
 Here’s when you should seek emergency medical attention: